- Spring AOP/@AspectJ

 Integration with the AcpectJ compiler

-ajcwhich you can run from within the IDE.
+ajcwhich you can run right from the IDE.
 (This compiler is part of the AspectJ distribution which you can download from the AspectJ website.)

-ajcat the project level with an option of fine-tuning its use at the module level.
+ajcat the project level with an option of fine-tuning its use at the level of individual modules.

 Overview of using AspectJ support

 The tasks that are specific to AspectJ are outlined below.
 For general instructions, see IntelliJ IDEA Usage Guidelines.

 - Make sure that the Spring AOP/@AspectJ and the AspectJ Support plugins are enabled (see Enabling AspectJ Support Plugins).